Updated 2019 • See also Yamaha’s Tenere

 Adding the simple, functional and tough Off The Road rack only made this better and is all the metalwork you need to pile it up with the heaviest alu boxes.

-I like the near eye-level dashboard and digi speedo, even if it is a bit basic.
+I like the near eye-level dashboard and digi speedo, even if it’s a bit basic.
 I would have liked an oil or water temp gauge.
-I didn’t discover till I got back that the Yam handbook and not the bike is at fault about changing from mph to kph.
+I didn’t discover till I got back that the Yam handbook and not the bike is at fault wrt changing from mph to kph.
 Click this for how to make this very useful feature work (as well as all the 660 chat that’s fit to print).
-I wired up my own 12 volt PTO plug directly from the battery onto the handlebars for the GPS, etc.
+I wired up my own 12 volt PTO plug directly from the battery onto the handlebars for the GPS.

 Checked against a GPS over 100 miles I found the odometre (distance recorder) to be accurate to within 1%.
 This means that the mpg readings are also virtually true.

 The same cannot be said for the speedo which, like all bikes at an indicated 70mph = 64mph true = 8.5% over.
 According to the speedo then, the bikes feels faster than it is.

 If you think about it, it’s asking a lot to take an untried bike just 500 miles old out for a 4500-mile off-road hammering with no preparation to speak of and to expect nothing to break.
 Nothing did and to this end I feel the Yam is well screwed together.
 The only things that came loose and fell out were a couple of screws holding on the screen, but this was almost certainly due to the extra leverage put on them by the TTech screen extension.